 In many cases, the registration fees are used to offset the expenses of the conference.

-Tip #2: Check with Your Funding Agency
+Tip #2: What Does Your Your Funding Agency Say?

-Often your funding agency will have specific guidance about various grant management topics including program income and participant support.
+Often your funding agency will have specific guidance about various grant management topics, including program income and participant support.

-Here are a couple examples:
+Here are a couple of examples:

 Example #1: National Science Foundation